top of page

 • Kim, B. S. K., Suh, H. N., & Subica, A. (in press).
 Asian American Child-Parent Cultural Value Discrepancies, Family Conflict, Life Satisfaction, and Self-Esteem.
 Journal of Counseling Psychology.

-• Suh, H. N., Flores, L. Y., Johanson-Murray, R.*, Park, S.*, & Lee, F. Y.* (in press).
+• Suh, H. N., Flores, L. Y., Johanson-Murray, R.*, Park, S.*, & Lee, F. Y.* (2023).
 Invisibility and negative career outcome expectations among Black, Indigenous, and People of Color Students at a Predominantly White Institution.
 Journal of Career Assessment

 • Suh, H. N., DeBlaere, C., Kwak, D.*, & Osborne, A.* (in press).
 Interaction of unrestricted mobility, discrimination, and perfectionism on depressive symptoms.
 Asian American Journal of Psychology